dhutapratama/docs/validation.md

 <a name="rule-timezone"></a>
 #### timezone

-The field under validation must be a valid timezone identifier according to the `timezone_identifiers_list` PHP function.
+The field under validation must be a valid timezone identifier according to the `timezone_identifiers_list` GO function.

 <a name="rule-unique"></a>
 #### unique:_table_,_column_